Active learning for data streams: a survey: Online active learning approaches

-Another way to perform online active learning in time-varying data streams is to use clustering-based approaches.
-To this extent, \cite{iencoclustering} investigated a clustering-based approach in a batch-based scenario, where only a fraction of the incoming block of observations can be labeled.
-To this extent, it is not implemented in a typical single-pass manner.
+Another way to perform online active learning in time-varying data streams is to use clustering-based approaches. \cite{halder2023autonomic} extended the framework based on stable and dynamic classifiers by introducing a clustering step that aims to train the new stable classifier $C_s$ on the most informative and representative instances from each data block.
+Similarly, \cite{iencoclustering} investigated a clustering-based approach in a batch-based scenario, where only a fraction of the incoming block of observations can be labeled.
 They extend the pre-clustering approach \citep{Nguyen2004}, which had been previously studied in the pool-based scenario, to the stream-based case.
 The sampling strategy takes into account an extra-cluster metric, to sort the clusters, and an intra-cluster one, to sort the observations within each cluster.
 When a new batch arrives, observations are clustered, and clusters are sorted based on the homogeneity of the clusters, which is measured taking into account the number of (predicted) classes within each cluster.
 If a cluster is balanced in the number of expected classes, it is regarded to as an uncertain cluster that covers a more difficult area of the input space.
 Within each cluster, the certainty of an observations is determined by its representativeness, namely the distance from the centroid, and the uncertainty, meant as the maximum a posterior probability among all the predicted classes for $\mathbf{x}_t$.
 When the clusters and observations are ranked, the learner starts to iteratively ask the observations label in an alternate fashion.
-Another approach that tries to exploit the clustering nature of the incoming observations has been proposed by \cite{Mohamad2018}, with the use of bi-criteria active learning algorithm that considers both density in the input space and label uncertainty.
-The density-based criterion makes use of the growing Gaussian mixture model proposed (GGMM) by \cite{Bouchachia2014}, which is used to find clusters in the data and estimate its density.
-This model creates a new cluster when a new data point $\mathbf{x}_t$ has a Mahalanobis distance greater than a given closeness threshold from the nearest cluster, among the currently available ones.
-A flowchart describing the main steps of the GMMM is depicted in Figure \ref{fig:gaussian}.
+To sample the most representative data points from each batch, \cite{zhang2023online} suggested the use of density-peak clustering and recognize the incomplete clusters in the dynamic feature space through the altitude of these data points.
+This allows to query the observations belonging to those regions in the following iterations.

+Recently, \cite{yin2023clustering} proposed an adaptive data stream classification method based on microclustering.
+After initializing micro-clusters from the initial training data, they collected new labels using a mixed strategy that combines random sampling with a class-weighted margin score.
+Then, the micro-cluster learning model is dynamically updated to adapt to the presence of concept drifts.